 Wireframe.cc provides an ultra-minimal interface that is very straightforward to use — it’s about as close as you can get to a literal paper-and-pen prototype.

-The Best Wireframe Tools for Your 2021 Designs
+The Best Wireframe Tools for Your Designs

-So take your time evaluating what's on the market.
-Avoid choosing a program just because it’s popular with another team.
+There are plenty of wireframe tools for designers available, so take your time evaluating what's on the market.
+Avoid choosing a program because it’s popular.